 Engage the power of your glutes when you are running.
 These major muscles will help you keep the best form for running without getting injured.
 Better yet, stay aware of what every part of your body does while you are running.

 To stop over-striding, keep landing your feel as close as you can to your body.
 Your legs should be completely vertical when they make contact with the ground.
-You can also add some inclined trails and paths into your runs because it is almost impossible to over-stride when going uphill.
+You can also add some inclined trails and paths to your runs because it is almost impossible to over-stride when going uphill.

 Get a Good Pair of Shoes